A few of you have been wondering…

-- It’s because 1977 is the greatest year in rock and roll history.
-Ever.
-Period.
+- It’s because 1977 is one of the greatest years in rock and roll history.
 (At least, to us, but we will happily defend this opinion.)
 Of course, there are several other years that were fantastic for music, but no other year does it for us quite like this one.
 It’s also the year that we would like to travel to first when someone finally invents a time machine.

 - It’s also an homage to the record clubs of the old days, when you could send away for membership and get an LP or 45″ in the mail every week or month.
 Carly’s dad belonged to one of these when he was a teenager in the ‘70s and she always thought it sounded like a rad deal.

 What albums do you cover?

 The short answer: Albums made before we were born.

 The long answer: Classic albums that are the soundtrack to our lives and are made by bands we love.
 You’ll typically find us rooted in rock and roll, though that’s not to say we don’t branch out to other genres or variations on the form.
 We tend to focus more on albums that are often under-discussed, ones we feel could use a larger conversation about why they are significant and relevant — not only within their time period, but today, as well.